MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Experimental Study

 \subsection{Large Data Set for Point Distribution Recognition}

-There are many benchmark graph data sets used in the related literature for graph classification tasks, see \cite{dwivedi2020benchmarking, hu2020open} for examples.
-However, many data sets still suffer from a lack of understanding of the underlying mechanism, which may lead to an unexplainable graph representation generated from a graph learning method.
+There are many benchmark graph data sets used in the literature for graph classification, see \cite{dwivedi2020benchmarking, hu2020open} for examples.
+However, many data sets still suffer from not understanding their underlying mechanism, which may lead to a learning method generating an unexplainable graph representation.

 We introduce a novel large-scale graph classification data set composed of simple point patterns from the statistical mechanics.
 We simulate three types of point patterns in two-dimensional space: hard disks in equilibrium (HD), Poisson point process (PPP) and random sequential adsorption (RSA) of disks.
 The PPP and HD are the models that are typically used to describe the micro-structures of gases and liquids \cite{hansen1990theory}.
 The RSA is a non-equilibrium stochastic process which simulates the particles one by one with some satisfied non-overlapping conditions.
 The point patterns simulated by these three mechanics are structurally different; thus, a collection of these point patterns forms a graph classification task with the three simulation models being the class labels.
 Each point pattern is represented as a graph, where the particles are reviewed as nodes, and there is an edge connecting two nodes if the two particles are within a threshold distance.
 The node degree is used as the feature for each node of all the graphs.
 We name the resulting data set as \textbf{PointPattern}.
-Compared to the data sets used in Part~\ref{task1}, \textbf{PointPattern} is large-scale in terms of sample size, graph size, and the number of connections within each graph.
+Compared to the data sets used in Section~\ref{task1}, \textbf{PointPattern} is large-scale in terms of sample size, graph size, and the number of connections within each graph.